 In 2021, roughly 75% of validated producers wrote less than $100,000 in new business.1 However, 70% of firms noted that the only recourse in their firm for not meeting sales goals was to put producers on a Performance Improvement Plan, while nearly 20% of firms reported that there were no consequences for not meeting sales goals (with the exception of eventual job loss).
-Firms that are evaluating producer performance, transitioning non-producing producers out of roles where they’re not successful, and reacting swiftly are more likely to reach growth goals.
+Insurance firms that are committed to insurance producer accountability, and are actively evaluating producer performance, transitioning non-producing producers out of roles where they’re not successful, and reacting swiftly to insurance producer productivity gauges are more likely to reach growth goals.

-If your firm is looking to achieve double-digit growth, here are six things you should be doing now to drive producer accountability:
+If your firm is looking to achieve double-digit growth, here are six things you should be doing now to drive optimal insurance producer accountability:

 - Minimum Goal: Minimum amount of new business to maintain producer status.
 Also used for enforcing negative consequences.